Jaderpolli/Collatz-Conjecture/README.md

 ### Reproducing Figures

-To reproduce the Figures, you must be sure that all needed packages listed above are installed, and then, from a Julia terminal opened in figure code folder, run:
+To reproduce the Figures, you must be sure that all needed packages listed above are installed, and then, from a Julia terminal opened in the figure code folder, run:

 `include(fig1.jl)`
 `include(fig2.jl)`